 Powered aids include drum handling and drum lifting equipment, pallet movers and lifters, forklift and crane attachments and vacuum lifting devices.
-Manual handling equipment aids used to assist workers in the safe movement of goods and product include pallet jack/trucks, skid lifters, trolleys, winches and lifting trolleys.
+Manual handling equipment aids used to assist workers in the safe movement of goods and products include pallet jack/trucks, skid lifters, trolleys, winches and lifting trolleys.
 When implementing these mechanical aids, they should always be easy and safe for the operators to use and designed to suit the task and load being handled.
 It is also important when introducing new handling solutions and lifting equipment, that all necessary training and instruction in the safe use and operation is undertaken.

-Even with manual handling equipment, is almost impossible for any work to take place without some physical effort.
+Even with manual handling equipment, it is almost impossible for any work to take place without some physical effort.
 That work may be a risk to health and safety if the movement of materials is not handled efficiently.
 The correct use of lifting equipment has the ability to not only reduce your businesses exposure to OH&S risks, but it can also significantly improve your businesses productivity.

 For more information about how our range of manual handling equipment and material handling equipment can help you to reduce manual handling risks in your workplace, please contact your local Sitecraft office.
 Our head office and warehouse is conveniently located in Melbourne and we service major centres including Brisbane, Sydney, Adelaide, Canberra and Tasmania.